// Course Dates 2019

 The other aspect of the course that trainees often worry about is phonology.
 What is phonology?
 Why do I have to learn it?
 How can I teach it?
 These are common questions.
 The good news is that this book takes you through the whole phonology syllabus step-by-step.
 It is clear, concise and full of lots of practical activities that will help you to learn about every aspect of the sound system of English and how to teach it.
 We will refer to this book throughout the programme.

 Practical English Usage – Michael Swan (3rd Edition 2005)

 This book provides every explanation in clear English of every aspect of grammar and highlights the most common grammatical problems experienced by learners.

 // Teacher Professional Development Courses

 WE Bridge Academy is proud to be a teacher training centre.
-We have experience in teacher training under the Grundtvig / Comenius and Erasmus+ programmes.
+We have experience in teacher training under the Erasmus+ programme.
 We have delivered successful courses for teachers in the EU, Russia and the Middle East.
 Our teacher trainers are Trinity College London and Cambridge CELTA certified and between them have over 50 years’ teacher-training experience.
 Our courses receive excellent feedback from participants.

 Our courses are eligible for EU funding.
 WE Bridge Academy is registered on European Commission’s Authentication Service (ECAS).
 Our PIC number is: 937055309